Introduction

 THE GRAPHIC NOVELS

-Our target audience was not familiar with graphic novels or sequential storytelling so, this was an opportunity for us to introduce them to the exciting possibilities of this medium.
+Our target audience was not familiar with graphic novels or sequential storytelling so, this was an opportunity for us to introduce them to this exciting medium.
 These kids would be learning about some pretty heavy concepts so, we had to find that right balance between keeping them entertained while making sure they could recall the underlying messages easily.

 The images below show the progression of one of the pages from scribbly, rough sketches to final lineart: